wingbus/wingbus.github.io/_portfolio/2018-soccer-robots.md

 1. Brainstorm multiple designs, iterate and prototype quickly

-    In order to decide which type of drivetrain and shooting mechanism best suit the game's nature and our team's strategy, we loop through robot development cycle multiple times.
+    In order to decide which type of drivetrain and shooting mechanism best suit the game's nature and our team's strategy, we looped through robot development cycle multiple times.

     ![](/images/soccer-robots-1.png)

 2. Finalise our design and robots

     After experimenting with various drivetrains (e.g. differential drive, tank drive, mecanum drive) and shooting mechanisms (e.g. spring-loaded rack and pinion, flywheel).
-We decided to use differential drive, tank drive and fly wheel due to their simplicity, robustness and power.
-The flywheel can even grap and hold tennis balls easily.
+We decided to use differential drive, tank drive and flywheel due to their simplicity, robustness and power.
+By reversing rotation, the flywheel can even grap and hold tennis balls securely.

     ![](/images/soccer-robots-2.png)